-Confirming the status of the patient (inpatient or outpatient) at each step in the CAR-T episode of care is key to understanding coverage, coding and billing of CAR-T services.
+Confirming the status of the patient at each step in the CAR-T episode of care is key to understanding coverage, coding and billing of CAR-T services.

-The inpatient or outpatient status of a hospital patient is critically important, since it determines the code sets used to report CAR-T services, hospital claim requirements, and, ultimately, reimbursement.
+The inpatient or outpatient status of a hospital patient is critically important, since it determines A hospital "outpatient" is defined by Medicare the code sets used to report CAR-T services, hospital claim requirements, and, ultimately, reimbursement.